Scotts Bluff National Monument: Trails at the Monument

 The North Overlook Trail is a 0.5 mi paved trail that leaves from the summit parking lot and overlooks the North Platte River Valley.
 Visitors can reach the highest point on the bluff at 4659 ft above sea level.

 The South Overlook Trail is a 0.4 mi paved trail that leaves from the summit parking lot towards the south.
 From the overlook, visitors can see the Visitor Center and Mitchell Pass.

 Saddle Rock Trail begins at the Visitor Center and climbs 435 ft in 1.6 mi.
 The first third of the trail is relatively level from the Visitor Center to Scott's Spring.
 From here, the trail climbs rapidly most of the 435 ft in 0.8 mi to the summit parking lot.

 The Oregon Trail Pathway is a short trail ascending 85 ft in 0.5 mi.
 The trail begins at the display of a Murphy and Conestoga wagons and ends in Mitchell Pass.

 The Bike Path is the only trail available to users other than hikers.
 It runs from the Visitor Center to the eastern boundary of the park.
 It drops 50 ft in 1.2 mi.

 Legacy

 Scotts Bluff County and the city of Scottsbluff were named after the landmark.

 During World War II, the United States built hundreds of T2 oil tanker ships and named many of them after national monuments.
 The SS Scotts Bluff was built in 1944, served in the war, and then its name was changed when it was sold to France in 1948.

+In popular culture

+The location Twin Stack Pass in the 2018 Wild West videogame Red Dead Redemption 2 seems to be based on Scotts Bluff National Monument.